nadjieh/HaNaMiniAnalyzer/README.md

 # HaNaMiniAnalyzer
-This package is designed to read MiniAOD files and produce plots and ntuples.
-For using it, one needs to compile it as a package in CMSSW.
-This version can be compiled using CMSSW_8_0X.
-It should be cloned into a directory named Haamb.
+This package is designed to make plots out of flat ntuples For using it, one needs to have python2.7 and root installed.
+The python directory should be added to the python path using the following instruction.

 ```
-cmsrel CMSSW_8_0_26_patch1
-cd CMSSW_8_0_26_patch1/src
-mkdir Haamb
+mkdir -p ~/.local/lib/python2.7/site-packages/Haamm/;
-cd Haamb
-git clone -b 80X_201705 https://github.com/nadjieh/HaNaMiniAnalyzer
-cd HaNaMiniAnalyzer
-scram b -j 4
+touch ~/.local/lib/python2.7/site-packages/Haamm/__init__.py;
+ln -s `pwd`/python ~/.local/lib/python2.7/site-packages/Haamm/HaNaMiniAnalyzer;
 ```

-Basic files of the package is located in the [src](src), [python](python) and [include](include) directories.
+Basic files of the package are located in the [python](python) directory.
-Currently one plugin is availabel in [TreeHamb.cc](plugins/TreeHamb.cc).
-One can read and learn how these tools are designed to facilitate reading MiniAOD.

-Information about how to run this package can be found in [test](test) directory
+Information about how to run this package can be found in [vbf](vbf) directory